ColourTann/HelloLibgdx/part_3.md

 There are a lot of cool tools in LibGDX and they're well worth checking out!
 I think it's often better to try making things without them first so you can understand how they might work and where they fit into your game though.
 Here's a couple good ones:

 - Box2D: Physics for your game!
 It can be used to make something like Angry Birds or even Breakout like we just did.
 It is a bit awkward to use and you may have trouble getting your character controls to feel right though.
 It's awesome if you want complicated physics and explosions though.
-- Scene2D: Great for UIs, gives you click detection simple tweening animations.
+- Scene2D: Great for UIs, gives you click detection and simple tweening animations.
 Also has some stock UI elements you can use.
 - 3D??: If your heart is set on 3D then you may have a rough time.
 LibGDX does offer 3D rendering and 3D physics but will be a struggle!
 I recommend making a bunch of 2D games first so your basic LibGDX skills are great first.
 Or maybe you should try Unity!

+Anyway, thankyou for sitting through this tutorial and I wish you the best of luck!